 Instructions

 - Combine the sauce ingredients.
-Start by heating your oven to 200C fan and getting a oven proof dish ready.
-Add the tinned tomatoes, sliced garlic cloves, chopped olives, chopped sundried tomatoes, salt and a good grind of black pepper to the oven proof dish.
-Give the sauce a good mix to combine.
+Start by heating your oven to 400F/200C fan and preparing an oven-proof dish, or skillet.
+Add the canned tomatoes, garlic, olives, sundried tomatoes, salt, 1 tablespoon of olive oil and a good grind of black pepper to the dish.
+Give the sauce a mix to combine.

 - Mix the meatballs.
-Combine the lamb mince, crushed garlic cloves, grated or diced onion, mint, ground cinnamon, nutmeg, paprika, salt and feta in a large mixing bowl.
-The easiest way to do this is to go in with your (clean) hands and kind of squeeze the mixture together so you’re making sure everything is being mixed properly.
+Add the ground beef, crushed garlic cloves, grated or diced onion, chopped mint, ground cinnamon, cumin, nutmeg, paprika, salt, panko breadcrumbs, egg and feta to a large mixing bowl.
+Mix to evenly disperse the ingredients through the ground beef.
+The easiest way to do this is to go in with your (clean) hands and kind of squeeze the mixture together.
+But you can use a spatula or spoon too.

 - Shape the meatballs and bake.
-Scoop up a heaped tablespoon of the meatball mixture into your hands, and roll into a ball.
-Place into the tomato sauce in the roasting dish, then repeat with the rest of the meatballs.
-You should get 12 large meatballs from the mixture.
-Try to keep the meatballs on one layer if possible so that they cook evenly and are able to brown and get a lovely crispy crust going at the end.
-Drizzle over the olive oil, then pop into the oven for 30 minutes, until the sauce is bubbling and the meatballs are starting to get brown.
+Scoop a heaped tablespoon of the meatball mixture into your hands, and roll it into a ball.
+Place directly into the tomato sauce in the dish, then repeat with the rest of the meatballs.
+You should get (roughly) 18 meatballs from the mixture.
+Try to keep the meatballs on one layer if possible so that they cook evenly, and get a lovely crispy crust going at the end.
+Drizzle over another tablespoon of olive oil, then pop into the oven for 20 minutes, until the sauce is bubbling and the meatballs are brown.

 - Add the feta.
-Carefully remove the dish from the oven, then crumble over the feta, then pop back into the oven for another 10 minutes until the feta is oozy and charred and the meatballs are looking golden brown.
-You can pop the dish under the grill (broiler) for a couple of minutes if you like a really charred top!
+Carefully remove the dish from the oven, crumble the feta all over, then pop it back into the oven for another 10 minutes until the feta is oozy and charred and the meatballs look golden brown.
+You can pop the dish under the grill (broiler) for a couple of minutes if you like a super charred top.
 Remove from the oven.

 - Garnish and serve.
 Scatter over the lemon zest, mint leaves, parsley leaves and the dukkah, then serve.